Conformally flat factorization homology in Ind-Hilbert spaces and Conformal field theory: Left Kan extension of conformally flat d-disk algebra

 \section{Left Kan extension of conformally flat d-disk algebra}

 By Proposition \ref{prop_CF_algebra}, giving a $\CE$-algebra in $\Vect$ is equivalent to giving a symmetric monoidal functor $\Disk \rightarrow \Vect$.
 In Proposition \ref{prop_Left_Kan}, we see that the left Kan extension along the inclusion $\Disk \hookrightarrow \Embc$ defines a symmetric monoidal functor $\Embc \rightarrow \Vect$.
 In this section, we assume that $d \geq 2$ and introduce the notion of a state and study general properties of left Kan extensions.
-In Section \ref{sec_left_state}, we consider the case $\cC=\Vect$, while in Section \ref{sec_conti_state} we treat the case $\cC=\Ind \Hilb$.
-In Section \ref{sec_correlation}, we explicitly construct continuous states on the standard sphere $S^d$ and show that the left Kan extension is nontrivial.
+In Section \ref{sec_left_state}, we consider the case $\cC=\Vect$, while in Section \ref{sec_conti_state} we treat the case $\cC=\Ind$.
+In Section \ref{sec_correlation}, we explicitly construct continuous states on the standard sphere $S^d$ and show that the left Kan extension is nontrivial under the assumption (U) and (D).
+Finally, in Section~\ref{sec_cor}, we extract correlation functions on configuration spaces from a $\CEd$-algebra and prove their clustering property.